Director of Credit-Free Programs

 Scott Goldsmith is a school psychologist in the Manchester Public Schools.
 He is also the co-coordinator of the Manchester Ropes Challenge Course.
 Scott has facilitated adventure and team building programs at local, state and national conferences and workshops.
 His first book about promoting emotional intelligence through experiential groups is now available.

-Jim Griffin worked in the insurance industry for many years before earning his master’s in education and beginning a second career as a teacher.
-He taught in the gifted and talented program at Lebanon Elementary School where he won an award as the District Teacher of the Year.
+Jim Griffin worked in the insurance industry for many years before earning his master’s degree in education and beginning a second career as a teacher.
+He taught in the gifted and talented program at Lebanon Elementary School where he was named District Teacher of the Year.
 He teaches grades 2-5 in the gifted program at Somers Elementary School.

 Richard Hoyer is a fine art, portrait and location photographer, with more than 20 years of fun in the business.
 He is an adjunct faculty member at Manchester Community College and also teaches photography at the Worcester Art Museum for youth and adults.
 His work is exhibited regularly at galleries around the state.

-Rachael LaPorte (Chef Rachael) is a 2014 CATIE award-wining chef.
-She is a graduate of Johnson and Wales University with a bachelor’s degree in culinary arts and a graduate of Central Connecticut State University with a master’s degree in education and curriculum development.
+Rachael LaPorte (Chef Rachael) is an award-winning chef, recognized by the International Caterers Association.
+She is a graduate of Johnson & Wales University with a bachelor’s degree in culinary arts and a graduate of Central Connecticut State University with a master’s degree in education and curriculum development.
 She has traveled across the country working as a chef in dozens of restaurants, mastering various styles of cooking.
 Chef Rachael has a passion for inspiring the next generation of chefs to create fresh, “from scratch” dishes.
 Currently, she is the Executive Chef at A Thyme to Cook catering service.